2DGD-F0TH/2DGD_F0TH/chapters/017_Optimization_Profiling.md

 This heavily depends on the type of framework and engine you are using, but a good rule of thumb is using the lowest amount of calls to the draw routines as possible: drawing something entails a great amount of context switching and algorithms, so you should do it only when necessary.

-If your engine/framework supports it, you should use sprite atlases/batches, as well as other interesting structures like Vertex Arrays (used in SFML).
+If your engine/framework supports it, you should use sprite atlases/batches, as well as other interesting structures like Vertex Arrays (used in SFML), which can draw many elements on the screen with only one draw call.

-Another way to optimize your drawing routine is avoiding to change textures often: changing textures can result in a lot of context changes, so you should use only one texture (in the form of a [Sprite Sheet](#SpriteSheets)) and draw only a part of it, changing the coordinates of the rectangle that gets drawn.
+Another way to optimize your drawing routine is avoiding to change textures often: changing textures can result in a lot of context changes (like copying the new texture from the RAM to the GPU memory), so you should use only one oversized texture (in the form of a [Sprite Sheet](#SpriteSheets)) and draw only a part of it, changing the coordinates of the rectangle that gets drawn.
 This way you'll save the PC a lot of work.

 \placeholder